golang/website/go.dev/content/solutions/mercadolibre/index.md

 quote: Go provides clean, efficient code that readily scales as MercadoLibre’s online commerce grows, and increases developer productivity by allowing their engineers to serve their ever-increasing audience while writing less code.
 ---

-{{% pullquote author="Eric Kohan" title="Software Engineering Manager" company="MercadoLibre" %}}
+{{pullquote `
+  author: Eric Kohan
+  title: Software Engineering Manager
+  company: MercadoLibre
+  quote: |
     I think that **the tour of Go is by far the best introduction to a language that I’ve seen**, It’s really simple and it gives you a fair overview of probably 80 percent of the language.
 When we want to get developers to learn Go, and to get to production fast, we tell them to start with the tour of Go.
-{{% /pullquote %}}
+`}}

 ## Go helps integrated ecosystem attract developers and scale eCommerce